Cannabis sativa (hemp)

 DistributionTop of page

-European fibre hemp cultivation expanded in the 1500s and 1600s, to meet the demand for ropes and sails in the shipping industry.
-European explorers spread hemp cultivation throughout the Americas, Australia, and western Africa.
-Later, demand for fibre hemp declined with the introduction of steamships, and the shift to finer yarns and synthetic fibres in the textile industry.
+There is considerable evidence for the diffusion of hemp in Europe and the Middle East.
+European fibre hemp cultivation expanded in the 1500s and 1600s, to meet the demand for ropes and sails in the shipping industry and European explorers spread hemp cultivation throughout the Americas, Australia, and western Africa.
+From the 16th to the 18th centuries, hemp was an important fibre crop in Europe and North America.
+Hemp production declined in the 19th and 20th centuries due to the large-scale cultivation of cotton, the advent of synthetic fibres and because the growing of hemp has been made illegal in many countries.

-Today the distribution of C. sativa cultivation is poorly documented.
-The FAO reports inaccurate statistics and cites 15 hemp-growing countries (FAO, 2000).
-Statistics by the EU are more accurate (Mignoni, 1997).
+Today the distribution of hempcultivation is poorly documented.
+The FAO cites only 16 hemp-growing countries (FAO, 2013).
+Statistics by the EU are more accurate although the data are not recent (Mignoni, 1997).
 Nova Institute (Karus et al., 2000) supplements the EU statistics with results of monitoring 31 countries.
-A list of major centres of cultivation for a minor crop such as C. sativa, is liable to change and become out of date.
+A list of major centres of cultivation for a minor crop such as hemp, is liable to change and become out of date.
 The drug cannabis, for instance, is grown almost globally (the ODCCP cites 120 countries), but few countries are consistent and have significant exportation.

 Distribution TableTop of page